Friendly, Caring Pediatric Dentistry

 Sports & Your Child's Teeth

-Fullerton, CA & Mission Viejo Pediatric Dental Office – Top-Rated Family & General Dentists Serving Mission Viejo, Fullerton & The Surrounding Areas
+Fullerton, CA Pediatric Dental Office – Top-Rated Dentists Near Me - Affordable Pediatric Dentist Serving Mission Viejo, CA

 The chewing surfaces of your child’s back teeth are the most likely place for a cavity to form in his or her mouth.
 If you run your tongue over this portion of your mouth, you’ll notice why: These portions of your teeth are not as smooth as the rest of your teeth.
 Instead, they’re lined with microscopic grooves known as “pits and fissures,” which trap bacteria and food particles.
 A toothbrush’s bristles can’t always reach all the way into these dark, damp recesses.
 This generates ideal circumstances for tooth decay to flourish.